BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ![](images/ForceDisplayPianoRoll.png#center)

-This can also achieved with the keyboard by pressing Ctrl + 1...5 (the number of the channel).
+This can also achieved with the keyboard by pressing Ctrl + F1...F5 (the number of the channel).

-## Adding/removing patterns
+## Adding & removing patterns

 You can add a new pattern by left-clicking on an empty space.
 Right-clicking deletes.